 If you request expedited processing for a case that you already submitted under premium processing, USCIS will not approve your case expedite request.
 The premium processing service is a USCIS expedited processing service that is available for some employment-based applications (specifically Form I-129 and Form I-140).
 If the application type you are requesting expedited processing for is eligible for premium processing, you must apply for the premium processing service instead of expedited processing.
 This means, you cannot apply for expedited processing if you filed Form I-129 or Form I-140.
 You can, however, request expedited processing for cases like Family Creen Cards, DACA Renewals, and Citizenship by Naturalization.

 USCIS provides processing time estimates for all application types that they handle.
 If your case is still outside of USCIS's normal processing window, you cannot request expedited processing for it yet.
 If you still need help and your case is inside the normal processing timeline, what you can do instead is submit a USCIS service request to get an update on your application status.
 You can also set up an Infopass appointment to speak with a USCIS representative.
 They won’t necessarily be able to speed up your application’s processing, but it doesn’t hurt to try.
 And getting a clear update on the status of your case may make it easier for you to plan your next moves.

-Learn more about normal processing times for USCIS cases in our article, and click the button below if you would like to get free help with putting your application together.
+Learn more about normal processing times for USCIS cases in our article.

 Once you have confirmed that you have a qualifying reason for submitting an expedited processing request for your case, it is time to submit the request.
 Here's how: